-This video is a recording of a 45-minute webinar exploring the use of knowledge management tools for getting one’s head around wicked problems, using the Climate Web as a model.
-The webinar was part of “Big Thinkers” series hosted by TheBrain® software developers.
+For those who really want to get into it, the video below is a recording of a 45-minute webinar exploring the use of knowledge management tools for getting one’s head around wicked problems, using the Climate Web as a model.
+The webinar was part of the “Big Thinkers” series hosted by the TheBrain® software developers.

 That’s really all there is to it!
 The Climate Web is a massive resource.
 To take full advantage of the more than 15,000 hours we’ve spent building the Climate Web, you may want to access our upcoming Climate Web courses at Ruzuku.
 Check back here often for more info on those courses, or drop us a line to be notified as soon as they’re available.